sanleandrocs/sanleandrocs.github.io/lessons/lesson-02.md

 You have seen variables before in `windowWidth` and `windowHeight`.
 At some point, they were declared before you had even realized it.
-That's the benefit (maybe downside) of using a library!
+That's the benefit (maybe downside) of using a library (a collection of code that you can access for your programs)!
 They look like this somewhere in the library code.
 ```javascript
 var windowWidth = 1500;
 var windowHeight = 1500;